 The Combined Order and Invoice Approval Process

-- If the Order is less than the minimum stated on the Approvals Parameter Settings.
+- The Order is less than the minimum stated on the Approvals Parameter Settings.

-- If the Invoice value is also less than the minimum stated on the Approvals Parameter settings.
+- The Invoice value is also less than the minimum stated on the Approvals Parameter settings.

-- If the increase in value of the Invoice over the Order is less than the amount allowed on the Approval Parameter settings, meaning re-approval is unnecessary.
+- The increase in value of the Invoice over the Order is less than the amount allowed on the Approval Parameter settings, meaning re-approval is unnecessary.

 The Approval Process